-THE SENATE BILL TRACKER AS OF FRIDAY 28TH JULY 2023
+THE SENATE BILL TRACKER AS OF FRIDAY 11TH AUGUST 2023

 BILL STATUS KEY HIGHLIGHTS TOUCHING ON BUSINESS IMPACT ON PRIVATE SECTOR IF PASSED The Prompt Payment Bill (Senate Bills No. 8 of 2022) Bill awaiting division at Second Reading Stage.
 The Bill seeks to provide for prompt payment for the supply of goods, works or services procured by the national government, county governments and private entities.
-This will do away with the issue of pending bills in govt and increase liquidity for businesses as they will be paid within a stipulated amount of time.
+This will do away with the issue of pending bills in government and increase liquidity for businesses as they will be paid within a stipulated amount of time.
 Businesses that wish to enter into a contract for the supply of goods, works or services with a national or county government entity will have to make a declaration to the accounting officer of the entity on any pending payments owed to a small or micro-enterprise.
 The said declaration shall give details on when the outstanding payment fell due and the reasons for the delay in payment.
 Aside from interests accruing on late payments, the accounting officer of any procuring entity that fails to pay a supplier will be committing an offence and will be liable, on conviction, to a fine not exceeding one million shillings or to imprisonment for a term not exceeding five years or to both.
-The Natural Resources (Benefit Sharing) Bill (Senate Bills No. 6 of 2022 Bill awaiting division at the Committee of the Whole Stage.
+The Natural Resources (Benefit Sharing) Bill (Senate Bills No. 6 of 2022 Bill passed by the Senate with amendments and referred to the National Assembly for consideration.
 It seeks to establish a system of benefit sharing in natural resource exploitation between resource exploiters, the national government, county governments and local communities.
 If the Bill is passed it will increase the cost of doing business by increasing the cost of utilizing natural resources in the country for economic benefit.